Tile Niches and Boxing in Warsaw — Build and Finish

 What to prepare before the technician arrives

-• Decide on niche sizes, positions and heights.
+• Choose niche sizes, locations and heights.

 • Knauf CW/UW profiles.